EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 27

 Attorney represents XYZ Corp., a defendant in a products liability case.
-Engineer, an XYZ Corp. employee nearing retirement, was likely to be a key witness in the case, as she had been in charge of all of XYZ’s product safety testing during the relevant period.
-Engineer had been very critical of XYZ’s safety testing procedures during that time period and had repeatedly complained that the product at issue had not been adequately tested.
-Because of the early stage of the case, however, plaintiff’s counsel was not yet aware of Engineer’s existence or her views.
-Aware of Engineer’s views, Attorney approached XYZ’s officials and recommended that it offer Engineer a special package of severance benefits if she would retire immediately and move to the Bahamas.
+Engineer, an XYZ Corp. employee nearing retirement, was likely to be a key witness in the case, as she had been in charge of all of XYZ's product safety testing during the relevant period.
+Engineer had been very critical of XYZ's safety testing procedures during that time period and had repeatedly complained that the product at issue had not been adequately tested.
+Because of the early stage of the case, however, plaintiff's counsel was not yet aware of Engineer's existence or her views.
+Aware of Engineer's views, Attorney approached XYZ's officials and recommended that it offer Engineer a special package of severance benefits if she would retire immediately and move to the Bahamas.
 Attorney believed that if Engineer accepted this offer, she would be beyond the subpoena power of the court in which the suit against XYZ was pending.
-XYZ adopted Attorney’s recommendation and made the offer.
+XYZ adopted Attorney's recommendation and made the offer.
 Engineer accepted it.
-Attorney did not disclose Engineer’s identity to plaintiff’s counsel.
+Attorney did not disclose Engineer's identity to plaintiff's counsel.

 - Is Attorney subject to discipline?
-- Would it be proper for Attorney to ask Engineer not to voluntarily speak to plaintiff’s counsel (instead of arranging Engineer’s retirement)?
+- Would it be proper for Attorney to ask Engineer not to voluntarily speak to plaintiff's counsel (instead of arranging Engineer's retirement)?

 ### Question 28

 Attorney represented Plaintiff, who sued Defendant for injuries Plaintiff sustained in a car accident.
 Prior to trial, Attorney interviewed Witness, who stated that she had observed Defendant drinking heavily hours before the accident.
 Unfortunately, on the eve of trial, Witness informed Attorney that Witness was ill and could not testify at trial.
 Attorney tried but could not obtain a continuance.
-As a result, Plaintiff’s direct case rested solely on Plaintiff’s testimony that Defendant was speeding and that Deft’s car crossed the center line and hit Plaintiff’s car.
-Defendant testified that he was driving safely in compliance with all rules and that the accident was entirely Plaintiff’s fault.
-On cross examination, Attorney asked Defendant, " Isn’t it a fact that you were drinking prior to the accident?"
+As a result, Plaintiff's direct case rested solely on Plaintiff's testimony that Defendant was speeding and that Deft's car crossed the center line and hit Plaintiff's car.
+Defendant testified that he was driving safely in compliance with all rules and that the accident was entirely Plaintiff's fault.
+On cross examination, Attorney asked Defendant, " Isn't it a fact that you were drinking prior to the accident?"
 Defendant answered that he had not consumed alcoholic beverages on the day of the accident.
 In summation to the jury, Attorney states" “Ladies and gentlemen of the jury, you and I know that Defendant lied when he stated that he had not consumed alcoholic beverages on the day of the accident.
 We know that he was impaired."

 On which of the following grounds, if any, is Attorney subject to discipline?

 a.
-Attorney’s question to Defendant implying that Defendant had consumed alcoholic beverages when Attorney knew that he could not offer evidence of Deft’s drinking.
+Attorney's question to Defendant implying that Defendant had consumed alcoholic beverages when Attorney knew that he could not offer evidence of Deft's drinking.

 b.
-Attorney’s statement to the jury asserting that Attorney knew that Deftwas drunk when no evidence in the record supported this allegation.
+Attorney's statement to the jury asserting that Attorney knew that Deftwas drunk when no evidence in the record supported this allegation.

 c.
-Attorney’s statement asserting a personal belief that Defendant was drunk and lying.
+Attorney's statement asserting a personal belief that Defendant was drunk and lying.

 d.
 All of the above.